Sir-Teo/mica/docs/roadmap/index.md

 # Mica Implementation Roadmap

+> Planning notes for the compiler, tooling, and ecosystem tracks.

-This directory captures the actionable plans that turn the language vision into a working toolchain while keeping an eye on the next decade of language design.
-It is organized into:
+This directory captures the actionable plans that turn the language vision into working software.
+It is organised into:

-- [`compiler.md`](compiler.md) — deep dives for each compiler module with deliverables, dependencies, and risk notes.
+- [`compiler.md`](compiler.md) – Deep dives for each compiler module with deliverables, dependencies, and risks.
-- [`tooling.md`](tooling.md) — CLI, formatter, IDE/LSP, and developer-experience milestones.
+- [`tooling.md`](tooling.md) – CLI, formatter, IDE/LSP, and developer experience
+  milestones.
-- [`ecosystem.md`](ecosystem.md) — standard library growth, package management, and interoperability tracks.
+- [`ecosystem.md`](ecosystem.md) – Standard library growth, package management,
+  and interoperability work.
-- [`milestones.md`](milestones.md) — the chronological playbook that stitches everything together into ship-ready phases.
+- [`milestones.md`](milestones.md) – Chronological playbook that stitches the
+  tracks into shippable phases.
+- [`next-step.md`](next-step.md) – Immediate actions to keep the project moving forward.

-Every file closes with explicit exit criteria **and** forward-looking signals so we know when a phase is complete and whether we’re still aligned with the long-term vision.
-Keep these documents in sync with the codebase; treat them as the living “source of truth” for planning and language research.
+Each file ends with explicit exit criteria and forward-looking signals so we can recognise when a phase is complete and whether we remain aligned with the long- term vision.
+Keep these documents in sync with the codebase—they are the living source of truth for planning.